scala/scala3-example-project/README.md

-# Example sbt project that compiles using Dotty
+# Example sbt Project that Compiles Using Dotty

 I (Mike Slinn) fixed many significant bugs in the [upstream project](https://github.com/lampepfl/dotty-example-project) and added code examples for new major features that were missing.